davide-marino00/PBI_DOCS/refac.md

 1. **Total Sales Calculation**: The expression starts with `sum(vw_Timesheet[SalesAmount])`, which adds up all the sales amounts recorded in the `vw_Timesheet` table.
 This gives you the total revenue generated from the project.

-2. **Total Costs Calculation**: Next, it calculates the total costs with `sum(vw_Timesheet[CostAmount])`.
-This sums up all the costs associated with the project, which could include expenses like labor, materials, and other overheads.
+2. **Total Costs Calculation**: Next, it calculates the total costs with `sum(vw_Timesheet[CostAmount])`, which sums up all the costs associated with the project as recorded in the same table.

 3. **Profit Margin Calculation**: Finally, the expression subtracts the total costs from the total sales: `sum(vw_Timesheet[SalesAmount]) - sum(vw_Timesheet[CostAmount])`.
-The result of this calculation represents the project's profit margin, indicating how much money is left after covering all costs.
+The result of this calculation represents the project's profit margin, indicating how much money is left after covering the costs.

 In simple terms, this DAX measure helps businesses understand how profitable a project is by showing the difference between what they earned (sales) and what they spent (costs).
 A positive result indicates a profit, while a negative result indicates a loss.